Donate

 Are you using social media as a substitute for real life?
 Is there a healthier substitute for your social media use?
 If you’re lonely, for example, invite a friend out for coffee instead.
 Feeling depressed?
 Take a walk or go to the gym.
 Bored?
 Take up a new hobby.
 Social media may be quick and convenient, but there are often healthier, more effective ways to satisfy a craving.

 Are you an active or a passive user on social media?
 Passively scrolling through posts or anonymously following the interaction of others on social media doesn’t provide any meaningful sense of connection.
-It may even increase feelings of isolation.
 Being an active participant, though, will offer you more engagement with others.

 We all need the face-to-face company of others to be happy and healthy.
 At its best, social media is a great tool for facilitating real-life connections.
 But if you’ve allowed virtual connections to replace real-life friendships in your life, there are plenty of ways to build meaningful connections without relying on social media.